dmachard/extensiveautomation-server/README.md

 2. Start the container without persistance for tests data

         docker run -d -p 8081:8081 -p 8082:8082 -p 8083:8083 --name=extensive extensiveautomation

+   By the way, don't forget to authorize the following tcp ports if you have a firewall running on your server:
+    - tcp/8081
+    - tcp/8082
+    - tcp/8083

 3. Now you can use the qt client or REST api to interact with the server
    - tcp/8081 enable to use the REST api of the server
    - tcp/8082 is used by the qt client to have a bidirectionnal link